 In 2011, Dr. Pants’ biggest project to date commenced.
 THE TRIP, a double album of Dr. Pants goodness that was initially released as 4 separate digital EPs, contains much of Pants’ best loved music and is a dizzying display of all the rock sub-genres David has inhabited under the Dr. Pants name.
 The EPs and the 2-CD set garnered rave reviews on the internet and the material from the album dominates Dr. Pants set lists to this day.
 Broyles and company followed up that massive project with a 2-song single (“Bigger On the Inside” & “Screwdriver Is Sonic”) inspired by the long-running British science fiction show “Doctor Who” in 2013.

 Broyles took time off from Pants-related activity once again in 2014 to pursue a Masters’ degree in music composition at the University of Central Oklahoma.
-Since completing it in the spring of 2017, Dr. Pants performances have resumed (including a month-long acoustic residency at Oklahoma City’s famous Blue Door in July), and work on new music has commenced.
+Since completing it in the spring of 2017, Dr. Pants performances have resumed (including a month-long acoustic residency at Oklahoma City’s famous Blue Door), and work on new music has commenced.
 The next chapter in the Dr. Pants saga has begun.